plas4sci/plas4sci.github.io/index.md

 ## Projects

 * [CamFort](https://camfort.github.io), a tool for verification and static analysis of Fortran, with a particular focus on verification techniques for numerical computation.

-Includes the [fortran-src](https://github.com/camfort/fortran-src) static-analysis framework for Fortran, written in Haskell.
+* [fortran-src](https://github.com/camfort/fortran-src), a static-analysis framework for Fortran, written in Haskell.

 ## News